 Our dedicated EV app lets customers find and check the real-time status of charging stations.
 This not only makes charging easier and more convenient but also provides a seamless charging experience.
-As of the end of fiscal 2019, approximately 32,300 quick chargers conforming to the CHAdeMO protocol have been installed worldwide.
+As of the end of January 2021, approximately 35,600 quick chargers conforming to the CHAdeMO protocol have been installed worldwide.